20 conservatory blind ideas to control light, insulation and privacy

 (Image credit: Blinds2Go)

 Given a classic conservatory design features 75 per cent windows, it can be hard to decide where is best to place blinds.
-These Duoshade Easifit Grey Weave conservatory blinds are made to measure, giving you precise coverage for your space.
+These Duoshade Easifit Grey Weave conservatory blinds from Blinds2Go are made to measure, giving you precise coverage for your space.

 Choose to restrict the view on the bottom windows for privacy and on the top windows to control the heat.
 Set on easy to install brackets, which simply click into place.
 This option of blinds requires no tools to fix them in place.

-3. Insulate and reduce noise pollution
+5. Insulate and reduce noise pollution with honeycomb

 A conservatory with blinds on all windows and a white armchair